 Microsoft SharePoint is a powerful tool that can sit centrally within many organisations’ operations as a store for files and data.

-And while many organisations recognise the potential benefits of this, approaching a SharePoint migration can be somewhat daunting, particularly as it involves changing well-trodden (if flawed) working practices.
+And while many organisations recognise the potential benefits of this, getting ready to approach a SharePoint migration can be somewhat daunting, particularly as it involves changing well-trodden (if flawed) working practices.

-However, a SharePoint migration offers the chance not only to improve working processes but streamline data - rather than just transferring it all from one or multiple sources.
+However, if you do approach a SharePoint migration, it offers the chance not only to improve working processes but to streamline data too - rather than just transferring it all from one or multiple sources.

 Akita’s SharePoint experts are highly experienced in achieving this - here are our tips on how you should approach a SharePoint migration:

 1. Get Buy-in And Review The Content BeforeYou Approach A SharePoint Migration